Investors face many pitfalls. Some are unavoidable. Some are a result of a lack of knowledge or understanding of how the markets really work.

 - Short-term underperformance is inevitable

 - Short-term forecasts and market predictions are random at best

 But in particular, in this economy — and in this market — the lessons of the past can really teach us all a great deal.
 And Davis Advisors’ insightful compilation of ‘wisdom’, from some of the world’s most respected, and successful, investment minds does just that.

 Last but not least, here is just a snapshot of what we, at Friedman Investment Group, believe are the critical factors in the pursuit of a better investment experience.

 - Benjamin Franklin

 We truly believe that we owe it to ourselves to be well-informed.
-Please visit our Interesting Reading page, where we've put together a number of books we think every investor should endeavor to read.
+Please visit our Books and Videos page, where we've put together a number of books we think every investor should endeavor to read.
 Visit regularly as we add to our selection.